 An Alaska promissory note is an agreement that contractually obligates a borrower to reimburse a lender for money loaned by a specific date.
-Promissory notes are often viewed as falling somewhere between an IOU and a loan agreement; it is a legal document that must be adhered to but it lacks the complexity and length of an official loan contract.
-While a loan agreement establishes specific default provisions, a promissory note does not.
+Promissory notes are often viewed as falling somewhere between an IOU and a loan agreement; it is a legal document that must be adhered to, but it lacks the complexity and length of an official loan contract.
 However, a lender is still within their legal right to file a lawsuit against a borrower if they breach the terms of a promissory note.
 A promissory note includes the amount of the loan, the interest rate, the due date, the installment plan, and any late fees.

 - Interest & Usury Laws: Title 45, Chapter 45